NikKowPHP/social-brain/chapters/chapter-11.md

 3.  **"Therefore..."
 (The Solution/Resolution):** Present your idea as the resolution to that tension.

 **Case Study: The Story That Saved the Project**
-***Previously on the Phoenix Project:*** *Maria successfully solved the internal Mark vs. Jane conflict, but the project is now stalled, awaiting critical funding from a data-weary board.*
+***Previously on the Phoenix Project:*** *With the Sterling Corp. review fast approaching, Maria successfully solved the internal Mark vs. Jane conflict, but the project is now stalled, awaiting critical funding from a data-weary board.*

 Maria realized she needed a story, not a spreadsheet.
 She framed her presentation using the Tension & Resolution Arc.